clandrew/Spritesheet2Gif/README.md

 The program runs standalone without an installer.

+## Release
+You don't need to build the code to run it.
+Download the release from the [releases page](https://github.com/clandrew/Spritesheet2Gif/releases).

 ## Build
 The code is organized as a Visual Studio 2019 solution.
 The solution consists of two projects.
 * Spritesheet2Gif - This is a .NET exe, a Windows Forms program written in C#.
 It's responsible for the UI.